-Chickenpox and Shingles: School Reporting and Outbreak Recommendations
+Chickenpox and Shingles: School Reporting and Disease Control Recommendations

-Information for school health personnel about chickenpox and shingles about school reporting requirements and surveillance and outbreak recommendations.
+Information for school health personnel about chickenpox and shingles about school reporting requirements and surveillance and disease control recommendations.

 Download PDF version formatted for print:

-Chickenpox and Shingles: School Reporting and Outbreak Recommendations (PDF: 33KB/2 pages) Updated 8/12
+Chickenpox and Shingles: School Reporting and Disease Control Recommendations (PDF)

 The incidence of chickenpox has changed over the last 15 years with the introduction of chickenpox vaccine and new immunization recommendations and requirements.
 The Minnesota Department of Health (MDH) implemented chickenpox and shingles surveillance in the fall of 2005 pursuant to the Minnesota Communicable Disease Reporting Rule, (Chapter 4605).